About Past Future Entertainment

 References are divided into pieces to create reusable modular 3D assets, to be reused in multiple building variations.

-Example of the old way of 3D, modeling buildings in one piece.
+Example of the classic way of 3D modeling: buildings in one piece.

-In close collaboration with Erik De Vis, Past Future Entertainment started a tabletop project with the goal to invent and create new tabletop games.
+In close collaboration with Erik De Vis, Past Future Entertainment started with a tabletop project in 2022 with the goal to invent and create new tabletop games.

-At the time, COVID regulations were still in effect: we hired a venue but spacing and mouth masks was still an obligation in public places.
-So we were only able to fit fourteen people in the room.
+At the time, strict social COVID regulations were still in effect: we found and hired a venue, but spacing and mouth masks were still obligated for all gatherings.
+So we were only allowed to invite and fit a limited amount of people in this room.

 Due to COVID measures at the time, we could only fit fourteen people in the hired venue for the info session.

-The first session, a brainstorm, brought a long list of ideas, of which a short list was selected using a voting system with all participants.
-When we arrived to only a few remaining concepts, teams of four people were formed.
+The first session, a brainstorm, brought a long list of ideas, of which a short list was selected by the participants trough voting.
+When we landed on few remaining concepts, teams of four people were formed.
 Over a period of two years, once per month, a session with a different focus was organized.
-Mostly this were physical sessions, as this was required for development and testing.
+Mostly this were physical meetup sessions, as this was required for development and testing.

 Brainstorm